Q. Does my Dog need to be vaccinated?

 7. Does your dog show any aggression to other dogs — over food, toys, or on meeting?

-Socialising with other dogs on a regular basis is the most valuable part of day care for your dog.
-Bonding on walks with John; meeting the regular Day Care customers like Othello, seen here in the grass; relaxing in the garden with Jackie while she has a cuppa and learning how to patiently wait your turn at treat time.”
+Socialising with other dogs on a regular basis is the most valuable part of boarding and day care for your dog.
+Bonding on walks with John; playing hide ‘n seek in the long grass, a game loved by our dearly departed Othello; relaxing in the garden with Jackie while she has a cuppa and learning how to patiently wait your turn at treat time.